 Teacher Freya makes small movies about some specific instructions.
-During a corner work, pupils watch the movies and follow the instruction.
+During a corner work, students watch the movies and follow the instruction.
 They can look twice if they didn’t understand from the first time.
-In this way, Freya gives the role of instructor out of hands, and she can be a coach for those pupils who really need it.
+In this way, Freya gives the role of instructor out of hands, and she can be a coach for those students who really need it.

-Teacher Emmelien works with preteaching.
-Those pupils who need it, get some extra instruction about the things they don’t know yet, so they can fully participate with the others during the lesson.
+Teacher Emmelien works with pre-teaching.
+Those students who need it, get some extra instruction about the things they don’t know yet, so they can fully participate with the others during the lesson.

-When pupils have to give a presentation, and your criteria are:
+When students have to give a presentation, and your criteria are:

 - language 4 points